 Again, it is extremely important for you to bring all the following to your appointment:

 ______All W-2’s, 1099’s and all other income items such as 1099 INT, 1099 DIV or 1099B (broker statements from investment companies).
 If you sold stock, please provide cost basis or what you paid for the stock sold.
 If a stock purchase plan, ask your company or broker what is the cost basis.

 ______Bring a prepared list of questions to ask during your appointment time.

-______If you have refinanced, purchased or sold a home or any other properties during the year please bring closing statements and refinance paperwork.
+______If you have refinanced, purchased or sold a home or any other properties during the year please bring all closing statements and refinance paperwork for each property.

 ______Don’t forget your itemized deductions including all medical expenses: doctors, dentists, eyeglasses, insurance premiums and all related medical expenses as well as your mileage.

 ______All real estate taxes on your house and property, personal property taxes on all vehicles, boats, motor homes and motorcycles.